-If the fuel mixture is slightly lean, you will often get no other symptoms from the P0171 code other than the check engine light on your dashboard.
-If the fuel mixture is very lean, you may get a lot of different symptoms, which I will list below.
+If the air fuel mixture is slightly lean, you will often get no other symptoms from the P0171 code other than the check engine light on your dashboard.
+If the fuel mixture is very lean, you may get any of the following symptoms:

 - Check Engine Light On